 How does the Office of Inspector General keep the Department and Congress up to date on findings?

-We provide our audit reports to the affected Operating Administrations and to the appropriate Congressional committees as soon as they are completed.
+We provide our audit reports to the affected Operating Administrations and to the appropriate congressional committees as soon as the reports are issued.
 Twice a year, we also publish Semiannual Reports, which summarize recent audits and investigations.
-Cases of particular public interest go out to the media as news releases.

 How does the Office of Inspector General choose the programs to audit or investigate?

 Some audits are required by law.
-Others are requested by key decisionmakers, such as the Secretary of Transportation, officials from DOT's Operating Administrations, or members of Congress.
-We also establish our own audit priorities, weighing such factors as impact on safety, developing issues, and DOT's strategic goals.
+Others are may be requested by the Secretary of Transportation, officials from DOT's Operating Administrations, or members of Congress.
+We also establish our own audit priorities, weighing such factors as the impact on safety, documented vulnerabilities, large dollar implications, emerging issues, and the ability of the Department to effect change.

-On the investigative side, we launch probes based on referrals from DOT Operating Administrations, when we suspect a pattern of criminal behavior, or based on complaints to OIG's Hotline.
+On the investigative side, we may investigate allegations based on referrals from the Department, when we suspect a pattern of criminal behavior, or based on complaints to OIG's Hotline.

 Are audit results made public?

 Most audit reports are public documents and are available on this Web site.
-If you are interested in an older audit report cannot be found on our Web site, please call the Director of Audit Planning, Management, and Technical Support at 202-366-1427.
+If you are interested in an older audit report cannot be found on our Web site, please call the Director of Audit Planning, Management, and Technical Support at 202-366-1959.
+Reports not available on this website can also be requested by submitting a Freedom of Information Act form.

 I work for a Federal agency.
 I think the Office of Inspector General may want to ask me some questions for an audit or investigation.
 What do I have to do?

 DOT regulations require Federal employees to cooperate with OIG audits and investigation, or face possible administrative action.
 Cooperation means testifying, if asked, and providing information relating to the performance of your job-related duties.
-Employees are also responsible for reporting violations, or suspected violations, of the law or any abuse, waste, mismanagement or irregular activities regarding DOT programs to the Office of Inspector General.
+Employees are also responsible for reporting suspected violations of the law, or any fraud, abuse, waste, mismanagement or irregular activities regarding DOT programs to the Office of Inspector General.

 What is the difference between DOT regulatory enforcement and OIG law enforcement?